RoshAmal/ci-cd/README.md

 # ci-cd

-Take a look at the Jenkinsfile
+Take a look at the Jenkinsfile, added an agent